Popmotion/popmotion/packages/popmotion-pose/docs/learn/react-native/native-custom-transitions.md

 - `value`: The `Animated.Value` for this animating value - you **must** provide this to the returned animation.
 - `toValue`: This is the target defined by the pose.
 You can optionally provide this to the returned animation.
+- `useNativeDriver`: Pose automatically manages whether you can use the native driver on a specific property.
+Making a component draggable, or using a `passive` value that isn't a transform or `opacity` will make `useNativeDriver` `false`.
 - `key`: The name of the value being animated.
 - `prevPoseKey`: The name of the pose this value was previously set to.